LLNL/Abmarl/docs/src/gridworld.rst

    If `overlapping` is not specified, then no agents will be able to occupy the same cell in the Grid.

+The Grid is referenced in every simulation component as well as the :ref:`GridWorldSimulation <gridworld>` itself.
 Interaction between simulation components and the :ref:`Grid <api_gridworld_grid>` is `data open`, which means that we allow components to access the internals of the Grid.
 Although this is possible and sometimes necessary, the Grid also provides an interface for safer interactions with components.
 Components can `query` the Grid to see if an agent can be placed at a specific position.
 Components can `place` agents at a specific position in the Grid, which will succeed if that cell is available to the agent as per the `overlapping` configuration.
 And Components can `remove` agents from specific positions in the Grid.

 .. _gridworld_state: